 The year from 2017 – 2018 was a record year for investment in Australian renewable energy.
 To many, this comes as a surprise, given the uncertainty of federal government policy around emerging renewable technologies.

-Many of the primary drivers of the renewable movement are actually at the state level.
+It was revealed at the 2019 Smart Energy Conference and Exhibition that many of the primary drivers of the renewable movement are actually at the state level.
 Each state government has made concrete targets, initiatives and actions as part of the clean energy transition.

 – Queensland: 20% renewable target by 2020, 50% by 2030, and net zero emissions by 2050.